What Does Financially Independent Mean?

 This will only lengthen the time needed to reach FI.

-Providing advice, emotional support, and helping adult children problem solve money troubles, shifts the financial relationship to adult conversations.
-Rather than a parent instructing their child on what to do.
+Providing advice, emotional support, and helping adult children learn to problem solve money issues shifts the financial relationship to adult conversations, rather than a parent instructing their child on what to do.

 Obtain Financial Independence